 • Significance assessment

 • Exhibition development

 As well as the assigned project and associated tasks, the student may include in their placement a period of self-directed study that engages with an aspect of the host institution’s collections that is of particular interest to them.
 The student will need to include this area of interest on the application form and it will be negotiated with the host institution.
-The placement will take place over the course of a month (August to early September summer 2013) and may be used to enrich your academic studies as well as gaining professional skills to enhance your CV.
+The placement will take place over the course of a month (August to early September summer 2015, exact dates tbc )and may be used to enrich your academic studies as well as gaining professional skills to enhance your CV.

 Eligibility & how to apply

-For more information on the museums and collections at the University of Birmingham and the University of Melbourne’s see www.rcc.bham.ac.uk/index.shtml and www.unimelb.edu.au/culturalcollections/
+For more information on both museums and collections at the University of Birmingham and the University of Melbourne’s see www.rcc.bham.ac.uk/index.shtml and www.unimelb.edu.au/culturalcollections/

 If you have any further questions relating to this award please contact Matt Clulee, International Projects Officer on email@example.com